versioneye/versioneye_maven_plugin/README.md

 echo "api_key=YOUR_API_KEY" > versioneye.properties
 ```

 The versioneye-maven-plugin will look in 2 places for the versioneye.properties file.
-First of all it will look in your project root directory under:
+First of all it will look in your project resource directory under:

 ```
 src/main/resources/versioneye.properties